JuliaSmoothOptimizers/SolverBenchmark.jl/docs/src/tutorial.md

 markdown_table(stdout, stats[:alpha], cols=[:name, :f, :t], fmt_override=fmt_override, hdr_override=hdr_override)
 ```

-Notice that for `latex_table`, the output needs to be understood by the LaTeX compiler.
+Notice that for `latex_table`, the output must be understood by the LaTeX compiler.
 To that end, we have a few functions that convert a specific element into a LaTeX-safe
 string: [`safe_latex_AbstractFloat`](@ref), [`safe_latex_AbstractString`](@ref),
 [`safe_latex_Symbol`](@ref) and [`safe_latex_Signed`](@ref).